sastagi/RxExperiments/README.md

 #RXJava, Retrofit and SQLite

-A serries of small experiments
+A series of small experiments